(This post may contain affiliate links. Please read our disclosure policy for more information.)

 What is the Best Time to Visit South Dakota?

 South Dakota is bustling with activity in the summer months, from Memorial Day through Labor Day.

-Avoid the chaos, long lines, and sold-out lodging and events by visiting in late fall, winter, and early spring, but keep in mind that there are a number of seasonal closures.
+Avoid the chaos, long lines, and sold-out lodging and events by visiting late fall, winter, and early spring.
+Also, keep in mind that there are some seasonal closures.

-Click below to save these ideas for planning your road trip through South Dakota on Pinterest!
+Click below to save these ideas for your road trip through South Dakota on Pinterest!